Swright88/extending-testing/phase1/03_boundary_values.md

 so we already have two partitions and so we might consider checking passwords of length 5 (too short) and 10 (sufficiently long).

-This is good, and should catch bugs where the developer wrote completely the wrong character limit into the code, but if they've written `> 8` rather than `>= 8` those lengths of 5 and 10 wouldn't catch it.
+These choices of length 5 and 10 are good, and should catch bugs where the developer wrote completely the wrong character limit into the code, but if they've written `> 8` rather than `>= 8` those lengths of 5 and 10 wouldn't catch it.
 So, we make sure to include values on and around the boundary.

 For our password length checking piece of code, passwords of length 7, 8 and 9 would be really good ones to include.